vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

    bootstrap.servers=mynamespace.servicebus.windows.net:9093
    ```

 1. Change line 4 by replacing the password value with the value of the connection string to the `telemetry` event hub.
-This value should match the output of the `$EVENTHUB_CONNECTIONSTRING` environment variable.
+This value should match the content of the `$EVENTHUB_CONNECTIONSTRING` environment variable.

    ```yaml
    sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="$ConnectionString" password="Endpoint=sb://mynamespace.servicebus.windows.net/;SharedAccessKeyName=XXXXXX;SharedAccessKey=XXXXXX;EntityPath=telemetry";